dbezborodov/BuddyDriveS3/README.md

 This will activate the WordPress Plugin BuddyDriveS3.
 Then from *Settings* page you can Move existing BuddyDrive files (if any) to Amazon S3.

+## Important notes

+If Amazon S3 keys are not specified on *Settings* page, the Plugin will work exactly like original BuddyDrive.
+If you used BuddyDriveS3 and then decided to switch to BuddyDrive, *Deactivate* BuddyDriveS3 plugin and then move all files from all sub-folders within your S3 bucket to "wp-content/upload/buddydrive/".
+This way you won't lose your files.

 ## License

 The WordPress Plugin BuddyDriveS3 is licensed under the GPL v2 or later.